|Terms and Conditions for Schools

 2. General Statement of Intent

-2.1 The Service Provider will deliver a quality assured service as set out in this document.
+2.1 The Service Provider will deliver services as set out in Luke Pickett Teaching Services for Schools.

 2.2 The School will provide information as required and meet target dates.